Police officer shot at sports complex in Co Tyrone

 “More details will be issued when available.”

-It is understood the officer, who was senior ranking, was not on duty when he was attacked.
+It is understood the officer, who was senior ranking, was not on duty when he was attacked by gun men who then fled across the border to the Republic of Ireland.

 The Northern Ireland Ambulance Service said they received a 999 call at 8.02pm following reports of an incident in the Slievard area of Killyclogher.